 The best way to get involved with the Forum is to present a paper, but there are other opportunities available.
-Papers can be any length from 10 minutes up to 45 minutes (for reference a 20 minute paper is about 3000 words long).
+Papers can be any length but are usually 15 to 30 minutes (for reference a 20 minute paper is about 3000 words long).
 This work can be part of your thesis, an article you're thinking of submitting to Rosetta Journal or another journal/conference, or any piece of research you would like to share.
 It doesn’t have to represent a finished piece of work, as the Forum is a great place to get advice and constructive feedback.

 You don't have to be part of the Department of Classics, Ancient History and Archaeology to present, but we do ask that your topic is relevant to some aspect of the many fields covered by the Department.
 These include, but are not limited to: Pre- and Ancient History, Archaeology, the Ancient Near East, Egyptology, Classics, Byzantine Studies, the Ottoman Empire, Heritage Studies, Linguistics, and Palaeography.
 In addition, we will be happy to consider papers from related disciplines in Medieval and Modern History, Theology, and English.

 If you would like to present at the Forum, please send us your abstract (no more than 200 words) to email@example.com along with the following details: